danallan/photo-dir-to-json/README.md

 const path = '/Volumes/Photos/Portfolio';
 const data = '/Volumes/Photos/Portfolio/metadata';
 new Portfolio(path, {
     metadataDir: data,
-  skipAlbumNames: ['metadata']
+    skipAlbumNames: ['metadata'],
 });
 ```

-If you specify a metadata dir, the json file name in that directory *must* match
+If you specify a metadata dir, the json file name in that directory _must_ match
 the album directory name and include a `.json`.
 In the structure above,
 `Album1.json` is used for `Album1`.